rothej/jh_facial_recog_lock/README.md

 |                    | COM2       | +             |                | Red   |
 |                    |            | -             | -              | Black |

-Connect the Oak-CV1 camera to any USB slot on the board, and connect Power In on the Raspberry Pi to a wall outlet or other power source (this will obviously also apply to the server hardware).
+Connect the Oak-CV1 camera to any USB3 (blue) slot on the board, and connect Power In on the Raspberry Pi to a wall outlet or other power source (this will obviously also apply to the server hardware).

 Colors are obviously optional, and provided as a reference along with the picture.